Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Texans stats and trends

-- In games that Houston totals more than 358.6 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Houston picks up over 358.6 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Texans have turned the ball over 21 times this season, one more turnover than the Chargers have forced (20).